 Learn more about the disadvantages of Cloud Computing in our video below which relates to how costs can quickly escalate.

 The operations around deploying infrastructure are elaborate when examining the coordination and expertise required.
 Here’s a partial list of responsibilities:

 - server monitoring & management

 - security monitoring & management

 With that list, it’s easy to see why the cloud is so appealing but even in the cloud, you can easily overbuy capacity.
 Apps tend to scale up nicely but they don’t scale back down when you no longer need extra compute.

-Do you Use Any of these methods to manage cost?
+Do you use any of these methods to manage costs?

 This overspend is usually a result of:

 - Server Instance Families that are greater than the workload